JPWarr7/Finance-Tracker/README.md

 - Mutability of both transactions and payment methods added (edit/delete).

 #### Live Demo
-Inside the 'demo' folder of the repo, there is a .mp4 video file displaying all functionality, themes, and more.
+Inside the 'live_demo' folder of the repo, there is a .mp4 video file displaying all functionality, themes, and more.

 Thanks for showing interest in this project, I enjoyed the learning process throughout and hope that you can find a use for the project as well.